 Students are encouraged and expected to participate in some of the many extracurricular activities that offer expression for special talents and interests.
 Many of the clubs, organizations, and activities are initiated and directed by students.
 A part of the effort group rating is based upon extracurricular participation.
-A list of the extracurricular options may be found on the website: https://www.trinitypawling.org/student-life/clubs
+Visit our website for a complete list of the extracurricular options.